WGLab/DeepMod/docs/Install.md

 		+ Run `python bin/DeepMod.py` for help document or
 		+ Run `python bin/DeepMod.py detect` for the detection help document.
 Users might need to run `source activate mdeepmod` if the virtual environment and required packages are installed with the commands above.

+## Installation time
+Without GPU-version tensorflow, it would take ~30 minutes to install required packages and DeepMod.

 ## Usage:
  For how to use them, please refer to [Usage](https://github.com/WGLab/DeepMod/blob/master/docs/Usage.md)